Hapoel Ashdod (handball)

-Hapoel Ashdod (הפועל אשדוד), is a handball club from the city of Ashdod, Israel.
+Hapoel Ashdod (הפועל אשדוד), is a professional handball club from the city of Ashdod, Israel.
 They compete in the Israeli Handball League, within the Israeli first division.

+History

-In 1970, when the club was first formed, they played in the second division; for an intermediate period, they played in the third division, but returned to their earlier position in 2008.
+In 1967, when the club was first formed, they played in the second division; for an intermediate period, they played in the third division, but returned to their earlier position in 2008.
 At the end of 2010/11 season, for the first time in its history, the team reached the first division.
-In April 2011, the team reached the National Cup quarter-final.

-The team's colors are red and white, and it hosts its home games in HaKiriya Arena in Ashdod.
+During its history, it has won 2 national championships (in 2019 and 2022), 3 national Cups (in 2021, 2022 and 2023).